oshiomah1/TB_RNA_Seq/explaining_scripts.md

 # generate_key.r:

-The final control assignments are done in updated_merge.r.
-First the NCR and NCTB datasets are combined using saliva barcode, names and manual matches.
+This combines the NCR and NCTB datasets using saliva barcode, fuzzy name joining and manual matches.
 Then controls are stratified into their flu status.
 Flu status isn't a criteria for assigning cases (but recorded nontheless).
-In the final output table, FINAL_STATUS records case-control definition, TB_Diagnosis is control_dec_tree, #insert nonsmear csv file to github
+In the final output table, FINAL_STATUS records case-control definition, TB_Diagnosis is control_dec_tree,

 # **Case Decision Tree**